flurdy/blog/_posts/2019-04-07-to-paas-or-not-to-paas.md

 #### Unicorn Startup <i class="icon ion-md-close-circle glyp-red"></i>

-A Startup with big investments and in the process up massively scaling its staff may be able to hire a boat load of operations employees to create an elaborate architecture and infrastructure.
+A Startup with big investments and in the process of massively scaling its staff may be able to hire a boat load of Operations employees to create an elaborate architecture and infrastructure.

 #### No Ops/DevOps <i class="icon ion-md-checkmark-circle glyp-green"></i>

-If you are small company that do not want to hire Operations staff then having your application / website on a PAAS makes sense, they do the majority of the Ops for you.
+If you are a small company that do not want to hire Operations staff then having your application / website on a PAAS makes sense, they do the majority of the Ops for you.

 #### Cheap labour cost  <i class="icon ion-md-close-circle glyp-red"></i>